CHRIST THE DELIVERER: EIGHT (EXCERPT OF BEHOLD MY SERVANT!)

 But it is not until after the thousand-year period, the Kingdom Age, that the Christian Church will be completely ready to descend from Heaven as the eternal Temple of God, bringing the Presence of God to the nations of the earth.

-And I saw no temple therein: for the Lord God Almighty and the Lamb are the temple of it.
+But I saw no temple in it, for the Lord God Almighty and the Lamb are its temple.
 (Revelation 21:22)

 From the standpoint of the saved peoples living on the new earth, the holy city will be the tabernacle of God, the walled area in which the Creator dwells.
 They will be allowed to “walk in the light of it” and to “bring their glory and honour into it.”